Skip to main content

 Generative AI 101 participants will learn fundamental uses and functions of GenAI and develop course assignments.
 Previous familiarity with specific tools or predetermined learning goals is not required.

-Generative AI 101 will be conducted primarily in a synchronous online format, with in-person sessions planned to open and close the program.
+The December and June Generative AI 101 sessions will be conducted primarily in a synchronous online format.
 Accommodations may be made for asynchronous participation as needed.
+The March session will be fully face-to-face on the Evanston campus and will take 4 to 6 hours.

 Apply now

-Faculty will meet as a cohort once a week for six weeks.
+Faculty will meet as a cohort twice a week for three weeks.

 The following topics will be covered: